vonacht/cd2-docs/docs/mutators.md

 ## DuringPECountdown
 Returns True during the extraction phase of a PE mission.

+## DwarfCount
+Returns the number of players in the mission.

 ## DwarvesAmmo
 Average percent ammo left for the team, 1 when all teammates have 100% of their ammo and 0 when all teammates are at 0% ammo.
 This works the same way as the 4 bars under the dwarves names in the UI.